glynnbird/cloudantimport/README.md

 {"statusCodes":{"201":20},"errors":{"conflict":10},"docs":9990,"batches":20}
 ```

-which lists a counts of each HTTP status code, counts of document write errors, total docs written and total number of write batches.
+which lists a counts of each HTTP status code, counts of document write errors, total docs written and total number of write